Hopf--Galois structures of cyclic type on parallel extensions of prime power degree: Even prime power case

 Unlike the odd prime power case, a transitive subgroup of $\Hol(N)$ need not have an element of order $2^{e}$, and similarly a regular subgroup of $\Hol(N)$ need not be cyclic.
 This is why the even prime power case is much more difficult.

-\begin{lemma} A group of order $2^e$ is isomorphic to a regular subgroup of $\Hol(N)$ if and only if it contains a cyclic subgroup of index $2$, except for the cyclic group of order $4$ when $e=2$. \end{lemma} \begin{proof} Since regular subgroups of $\Hol(N)$ correspond to group operations $\circ$ for which $(N,\cdot,\circ)$ is a brace (see \cite[Theorem 4.2]{GV}), where $\cdot$ is the group operation on $N$, this lemma is a restatement of part of \cite[Theorem 3]{Rump1}. \end{proof}
+\begin{lemma} A group of order $2^e$ is isomorphic to a regular subgroup of $\Hol(N)$ if and only if it contains a cyclic subgroup of index $2$. \end{lemma} \begin{proof} Since regular subgroups of $\Hol(N)$ correspond to group operations $\circ$ for which $(N,\cdot,\circ)$ is a brace (see \cite[Theorem 4.2]{GV}), where $\cdot$ is the group operation on $N$, this lemma is a restatement of part of \cite[Theorem 3]{Rump1}. \end{proof}

 Let $G$ be a subgroup of $\Hol(N)$ of order $2^{e+s}$.
 Then

 which in particular implies that

 This simple observation will be useful in several arguments.